Bryan Trottier: Legacy

 Trottier was inducted into the Hockey Hall of Fame in his first year of eligibility in 1997.
+During his induction speech, Trottier spoke about his mother's encouragement of his pride in his Aboriginal identity.

 After many of his Islander teammates, including linemates Mike Bossy and Clark Gillies, were honored by the Islanders organization by having their numbers retired, Trottier was expected to be next; his number 19 was eventually raised to the rafters on October 20, 2001.